 This caused the Greeks to learn and obtain new combat techniques and methods.
 Because the Achaemenes were excellent archers, and could easily defeat the soldiers with bows and arrows.

-Professor explained that the battle of marathon which happened during the period of Darius the Great: The Achaemenes were by the foot of the mountains on the beach and were shooting arrows at the soldiers in the forest, those soldiers had only shields and were charging towards the beach, screaming, and when they reached the archers, they would defeat them by throwing punches and choking them.
-But the main reason for the defeat of the Iranian army was their siege by the Greek units of the Phalanx.
+Professor explained that the battle of the marathon which happened during the period of Darius the Great.
+The Achaemenes were by the foot of the mountains on the beach and were shooting arrows at the soldiers in the forest. those soldiers had only shields and were charging towards the beach, screaming, and when they reached the archers.
+They would defeat them by throwing punches and choking them.
+But the main reason for the defeat of the Iranian army was their siege by the Greek units.

 Philip and Alexander